dirigiblelabs/curriculum-2017/GorinTopalov/CreatingLaunchpadTemplates.md

 ## Creating Launchpad Templates

-The following steps describe the process of creating a launchpad template.

 ### Procedure
 1. Make a new project in the Dirigible Web IDE.
    1. Open the Dirigible Web IDE in the Workbench persepective.